 This has happened to dozens of businesses and even city governments in the last year alone.
 The thing is that even if you pay the ransom, there is no guarantee the hacker will restore access.
 They can take the money and delete everything, leaving your business high and dry!
 This destroys businesses!

 All of these points are why you need to take a hard look at IT security solutions and use them.
 For instance, if you had all of your data securely backed up to the cloud and a hacker came in and tried to hold your data hostage, you wouldn’t have to worry.
 They don’t really have your data.
 You can tell them “no,” then all you’d have to do is work with an IT team to get your network back up and running while scrubbing it of any malware or ransomware.

 Then, it would be a simple matter of restoring data from the cloud.
 Sure, you might be out of commission for a day or two, but in the grand scheme of things, it’s much better than losing your business to these jokers.

 Hackers are just looking for easy targets and, sadly, a lot of small businesses fit the bill.
 Just because you haven’t had any major problems yet doesn’t mean you won’t in the future.
 The threats are out there and they’re not going to go away.
-Invest in security, partner with a trustworthy IT services company here in West Michigan.
-Protect yourself.
+Invest in security, partner with an IT security firm and protect yourself.
 This is one investment that is truly worth it!